OpenSouceCode/Hacktoberfest2020/content/participant/kanish671.md

 name: Anish Krishnaswamy
 institution: none
 image: kanish671.jpg
-quote: "Do or do not, there is no try" - Yoda
+quote: Do or do not, there is no try
 github: kanish671
 ---